 - In the key of C, the chords are C F G

 Easy, isn't?
 What you have to do is to understand the relationship between the chord and its scale degree number.
-In this way, you can denote chords with numbers and deal with chords progressions easier.
+In this way, you can denote chords with numbers and deal with progressions and chord substitution easier.

 Another powerful device used to manage keys and chords (and much more) is the Circle Of Fifths, that deserves a separated tutorial.